 Let’s get a little more specific and descriptive with what paths you can take in learning a musical instrument:

 Musical concepts can be taught as soon as your baby is born, but it’s best to begin formal private music lessons when your child is between 3.5 and 5 years old.
 Believe it or not, there is a lot to do in the lessons right away.

 Of course, the decision to start taking music lessons is almost never the main initiative of a 5 year old.
 In most cases it is a parent or guardian who falls in love with the idea of their child making music after hearing them sing their favorite song from a cartoon or seeing them enthusiastically banging on a keyboard or drums.
 If a young child is excited about music, it’s a great time to begin music lessons!

-The goal of music lessons in early childhood is keep the child motivated and excited to be able to make simple music.
+The goals when learning a musical instrument in early childhood are to keep the child motivated and excited to be able to make simple music.
 With the right music teacher, your young child will continue to love music and should soon be able to play some basic songs.

 For example, my youngest son who just turned 5 is currently driving me nuts by playing one song that he really likes over and over…and over again.
 Of course ,I’m not stopping him from playing it as I think he is exactly where he is supposed to be in his relationship with music.